-During the year ended 31 August 2022, total expenditure of £4,369,000 was in excess of recurrent grant funding from DfE/ESFA together with other incoming resources.
-The excess of expenditure over income for the year (excluding pension reserve movements and restricted fixed asset funds) was £373,000.
+During the year ended 31 August 2023, total expenditure of £4,451,000 was in excess of recurrent grant funding from DfE/ESFA together with other incoming resources.
+The excess of income over expenditure for the year (excluding pension reserve movements, transfers and restricted fixed asset funds) was £60,000.